 Regardless of the reason a person is having sciatica pain, a chiropractic evaluation is a good first step.
 When a person reports to a chiropractor for these symptoms, the chiropractor will be able to determine if conservative care is the right course of action or if other treatments such as pain management are needed.

-Neck pain is the second most common condition seen in a chiropractic office.
-Common causes include things such as posture, an injury, and arthritis.
+Sciatica is one of the more common conditions seen by a chiropractic office.
+Common causes include things such as posture, prolonged sitting, tight or inflamed muscles, and arthritis of the hip.
 The doctors will discuss the onset, symptoms, and pain patterns to determine what assessments can and should be done.

-Combination of Dry needling, Active Release through jaw, suboccipitals, upper trapezius muscles, manual stretching and mobilization of jaw, Chiropractic adjustment through neck and upper back.
-Trial of care 2x/week for 2 weeks.
-Additional self management strategies such as a night guard or stretching may be recommended depending on the case.
+Combination of Chiropractic, manual stretching and mobilization of the lower back and hip muscles.
+Begin trial of care for a few weeks.
+Additional self management strategies such as stretching and low back exercises may be recommended depending on the case.

 During treatment some progress/change should be noted at each visit.
 If no progress is being made after 2-3 visits a re-evaluation may be necessary leading to a change in plan.
 If the treatment is working, visits may extend past 2 weeks to achieve maximum medical improvement.